MarcusWolschon/osmeditor4android/documentation/docs/help/nl/Introduction.md

 Om onbedoelde veranderingen te voorkomen, start Vespucci in "vergendelde" modus, waarmee je alleen kan slepen en zoomen met de kaart. tik op het ![Vergrendeld](../images/locked.png) icoon om het scherm te ontgrendelen.

-A long press on the lock icon or the _Modes_ menu in the map display overflow menu will display a menu offering 4 options:
+Een lange klik op het slot-icoon of het _Modes_ menu in het uitklapmenu in de kaartweergave, toont het menu met 4 opties:

 * **Normal** - the default editing mode, new objects can be added, existing ones edited, moved and removed.
 Simple white lock icon displayed.
 * **Tag only** - selecting an existing object will start the Property Editor, new objects can be added via the green "+" button, or long press, but no other geometry operations are enabled.
 White lock icon with a "T" is displayed.